VVC-Robotics/Discord-Bot/README.md

 - [ ] Cache the new role that is created
 - [ ] Dialog to add a student's email to a mailing list
 - [ ] Add DPP as submodule to fix instructions
+- [ ] If not sending an ephemeral message, check user pressing the verify button?
+- [ ] Further diagnose raspberrypi oddities